advancedresearch/the_century_of_satire/README.md

 ### Why the historical Jesus likely did not know John the Baptist

-John the Baptist was recored by Josephys as executed in the last year of Pontius Pilate.
+John the Baptist was recorded by Josephus as executed in the last year of Pontius Pilate.
 Therefore, there no time for Jesus Christ to preach during his 3 year ministry.

 The most likely explanation is that the historical Jesus recorded by Josephus